Study options at Moore College

 MUSIC MINISTRY UNIT DESCRIPTIONS

-Church, Music, and Worship ( Intensive 26-30 June 2023)
+Church, Music, and Worship (Runs in 2027)

 This unit lays the theological foundations, with practical implications, for leading a church music ministry.
 It comprises three applied theological components: the doctrine of the church; the place and purpose of singing within the church; biblical theologies of worship and their influence on liturgy and music.

-Overview Of Church History (TBA)
+Overview Of Church History (1st Semester, 2026)

 This unit lays the historical foundations of church music within the Evangelical tradition.
 It comprises four components: the Reformers' approach to congregational singing; the Puritans; the Evangelical hymn writers; and late 20th century developments in church music.
 The purpose of the unit is to allow the music minister to understand their own context within a broader historical and theological framework.